nuagenetworks/nuage-metroae-config/README.md

 ...
 ```

-### Installation of Levistate engine
+### Installation of configuration engine

-Currently Levistate is available on github and will be installed via git clone.
-Check the levistate home page for latest master branch location.
+Currently MetroAE config is available on github and will be installed via git
+clone.
+Check the MetroAE home page for latest master branch location.

 First we need to install git.